prtksngh/thapar-time-table/README.md

 # thapar-time-table
-This repository contains the JSP/SQL project I did in my BTech Final Year.
+The repository contains the Final year BTech project on JSP/SQL.